Top 7 Tips to Get to Make Your Carpet Smell Fresh As Ever

 A carpet adds an aesthetic appeal to your interiors.
 Carpets are cosy and beautiful.
 They also get exposed to dirt, soil, grime, eatables, and other elements which make them look old and dull.
 When these culprits house your carpet for a long time, it doesn’t smell nice.
 A smelly carpet requires immediate treatment!

-You have spent countless hours trying to vacuum and scrub your carpet to eliminate that odour, but in vain.
-So, how do you get rid of the bad odour from your carpet and make it smell fresh as ever again?
+You have spent countless hours trying to vacuum and scrub your carpet to eliminate that odor, but in vain.
+So, how do you get rid of the bad odor from your carpet and make it smell fresh as ever again?
 Read below to know.

 Use Baking Soda and Essential Oils